About Us

 We're not the consultants who waltz in with a deck full of frameworks you'll never use.
 We're the people who sit in the room with you, notice the thing nobody's saying, and find a way to name it that doesn't make anyone want to run.

-We're really good at our jobs.
+We're actually really good at our jobs.
 We also happen to be warm, a little funny, and genuinely invested in the people and organizations we work with.
 Those things are not in conflict.
 In fact, that's exactly the point.

 We're psychologists.
 We do therapy half the week — and the reason we say that is because we're actively doing the work we're talking about.
 This isn't something we used to do.
 We're still in it, still taking continuing education, still sitting across from real people every day.
 We haven't lost the thread of what this actually looks like on the ground, and that matters a lot to us.